When you owe money to a debt collection agency, its employees have the right to contact you and try to recoup that debt.

 - Depositing a post-dated check early

-- Placing private, personal information that is visible through, or on, a mailing vehicle.
+- Placing private, personal information that is visible through, or on, a mailing envelope or package.

 - Provide inaccurate or false information to the credit bureaus

-How do debt collection laws in Pennsylvania prevent collectors from making false statements?
+How do debt collection laws prevent collectors from making false statements?